richardcrng/typescript-react-bridge/README.md

 The priority is on supplementing existing JS and React resources (of which there are many!) to support the novice developer who wants to use React with TypeScript.

+## How this is structured

+1. Introduction - this covers the TypeScript Playground, which we suggest as a learning environment
+2. Benefits of TypeScript - this shows how TypeScript adds some extra sensible benefits on top of JavaScript
+3. Typing Variables - this introduces some first bits of TypeScript-specific syntax

 ## How to use

 We recommend pasting every exercise into the [TypeScript Playground](https://www.typescriptlang.org/play) and exploring the code that way.